nealcaren/CrisisOpportunity/markdown/program.md

 <h2>6th.
 What this Society might and ought to do.</h2>

-The aim of a society of this kind ought to be to furnish accurate information to such agencies as are engaged in th* work of social reform, to endeavor to increase the cooperation between those agencies, and to seek to establish new agencies for reform in neglected and unknown fields of effort.
+The aim of a society of this kind ought to be to furnish accurate information to such agencies as are engaged in the work of social reform, to endeavor to increase the cooperation between those agencies, and to seek to establish new agencies for reform in neglected and unknown fields of effort.
 Let me take up these 2 things in order: